KB1110/Buggy/README.md

-Buggy - Gesture Controlled Toy Car
+Buggy: Gesture Controlled Toy Car

 Embarking on the frontier of interactive toys, I engineered a Bluetooth-controlled toy car equipped with intuitive hand gesture control functionality.